 With a selection of Art and Studio spaces, plus live music and high tea.
 Martin Street Gallery

-The Little Long Studio and Gallery (374 Main Street, Penticton)
+The Long Studio and Gallery (374 Main Street, Penticton)

-A new shared artist space, founded by Jan Little and Jenny Long.
-These two artists have a growing following in the Okanagan, and are well know within the arts community.
+A new shared artist space, founded by Jenny Long, with 15 resident artists.
+These artists have a growing following in the Okanagan, and are well know within the arts community.
 Artists Sanaz Busink and Liz Marshall have also joined them.
-Little Long Studios
+Long Studios

 Tumbleweed Gallery (452 Main Street)